2022 WC Qualifiers: Qatar have taken giant strides towards developing football compared to India’s baby steps | Goal.com

 While Qatar have meticulously nurtured the young players over a long period of time, India started the Arrows project around that time which was put to an end soon before being revived recently.
 The Maroons have taken giant strides towards the development of the game in the country compared to India’s snail-paced development which has gathered a bit of pace in recent times.

 In eight years Qatar have developed and improved their performance in each and every competition they played and have now won the Asian Cup and will be playing their maiden World Cup in 2022 as hosts.
-India, on the other hand, are still trying to make themselves a regular fixture on the continental fixture.
+Whereas, India are still trying to make themselves a regular candidate at the continental stage.